SenaThenu/senaverse-blog/clrlrqtf0000209jualop3z9c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705740869979/b4787dd6-6ae0-4edc-a4bd-accb681bc5a4.jpeg?height=512 align="center")

+When I started, I barely had 10 followers on my social media accounts.
+So, every product I created ended up failing since not more than 10 people knew about it.

-If you don't have an audience, there'll be no one to sell a product to.
+That made me realise that if I don’t have a large enough audience, there’ll be no one to sell a product to.

-So, the first thing you should do is try your best to grow an audience on your social media accounts especially if you don't have enough money to spend on advertisements.
+So, the first thing you should do is try your best to grow an audience on your social media accounts, especially if you don’t have enough money to spend on advertisements.

-Indeed, it's far easier said than done.
-Still, there's a simple strategy you can follow to quickly do so!
+Indeed, it’s far easier said than done.
+Still, there’s a simple strategy you can follow to quickly gain more followers!

 See, everyone undergoes the same hardship when growing on social media.
 As a result, most users have started following whoever follows them.
-It's sort of like helping each other.
+It’s sort of like helping each other.

-By using this, I was able to gain more than 100 followers within a month, starting with 0 followers!
+By using this, I was able to gain more than 100 followers within a month, starting with around 6 followers!
 So, you can trust me on that.

-You can start by following different people.
-Especially, look for people whose "following" count is far greater than the "follower" count.
+Start by following different people.
+Especially, look for people whose “following” count is far greater than the “follower” count.
 That means they are even following the same strategy.
-So, there's a higher chance their followers will follow you if you follow them.
+So, there’s a higher chance their followers will follow you if you follow them.
+It’s also a good thing to consider the people you follow would be potentially interested in buying your product.

-By the way, make sure you focus more on Product Hunt because that's a popular product-launching platform.
-If you can gain a considerable number of followers, no doubt, there's a higher chance of your launch being successful!
+By the way, focus more on Product Hunt because that’s a popular product-launching platform.
+If you can gain a considerable number of followers Product Hunt, no doubt, there’s a higher chance your next launch will be successful!

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>